Guaranteed Profit Method

 Refund offers are very similar to Bet X Get Y offers.

-You simply place your first bet and if it loses then you will receive a free bet, hence it being called a 'refund' offer.
+You simply place your first bet and if it loses then you will receive either a free bet or in some cases, a cash credit, hence it being called a 'refund' offer.

 The only difference here is that with Bet X Get Y offers, you will receive a free bet regardless of the outcome.
 With refund offers, you will only receive one if it loses.